Vaccinations are one of the best ways to protect against many serious diseases.

 Examples of these vaccines include:

 Live vaccines are not recommended if you are pregnant or have a very weak immune system from active cancer, leukaemia, lymphoma, HIV or are taking medicines that can weaken your immune system.

 These contain bacteria or viruses that have been killed or inactivated.

 They can be safely given to a person with a weakened immune system.
-However, a person with an impaired immune system response may not develop the same amount of protection after immunisation as a healthy person receiving the vaccine.
+However, a person with an impaired immune system response may not develop the same amount of protection after vaccination as a healthy person receiving the vaccine.

 With inactivated vaccines, you usually need many doses to give full protection against diseases.

 Examples of these vaccines include: